2002 Champagne Pol Roger, Sir Winston Churchill, Brut

 James Suckling97/100

 Fabulous aromas of dried apple, cream, mango and ginger follow through to a full, dense palate, but it's very, very fine.
 The bead is so, so fine.
-The texture is like silk.
-Truly superb quality.
+The texture is like silk—truly superb quality.
 I love the contrast between richness and freshness.
-It builds slow on the palate and finishes so long and rich.
-This was 10 years on the lees.
+It builds slowly on the palate and finishes so long and rich.
+This was ten years on the lees.
 Mostly pinot noir.
-So superlative to drink.
+It's so superlative to drink.
 This follows 2000, 1999, 1996 and 1995.

 About this WINE